thatvirtualboy/horizon-linux-vm/README.md

 * Default username/password is viewadmin/viewadmin
 * The VM includes the optimization script which configures VM to Best Practices per Horizon 7 Documentation
 * Additional system tweaks and applications may be necessary for your needs.
-* Due to licensing, the Horizon Agent is _currently_ not included in this OVA.
-It must be installed manually after booting and running the script.
+* Due to licensing limitations, the Horizon Agent is _currently_ not included in this OVA.
+It must be downloaded manually after booting and running the script.
-* Horizon Linux VM has been tested with Windows 2008 Domains and Samba Domains
+* Horizon Linux VM has been tested with Windows 2003 & 2008 Domains and Samba Domains

 ### Steps:
-1. [Download](https://rakdom.asuscomm.com/owncloud/s/zoqOg6TIoY4MU6G) the pre packaged OVA & deploy to your datacenter
+1. [Download](https://rakdom.asuscomm.com/owncloud/s/77XOOVUiEHoAScs) the pre packaged OVA & deploy to your datacenter
 2. Boot the VM and ensure you get a valid IP and can reach the internet
 3. Open a console to the VM and login as viewadmin/viewadmin
 4. Open Terminal and type `sudo apt-get update && sudo apt-get upgrade`
 5. Install all available updates and reboot if prompted
 6. Open Terminal and type `su root -c ./horizon-optimizer.sh`
 7. Enter the root password (viewadmin)
 8. Follow the prompts

-Once complete, you can manually install the VMware Horizon Agent following instructions [here](http://pubs.vmware.com/horizon-7-view/topic/com.vmware.horizon-view.linuxdesktops702.doc/GUID-F1CE6329-250C-44BF-9708-7155539275E1.html) then proceed to building your pools.
+Once complete, you can manually install the VMware Horizon Agent following instructions [here](http://pubs.vmware.com/horizon-7-view/topic/com.vmware.horizon-view.linuxdesktops702.doc/GUID-F1CE6329-250C-44BF-9708-7155539275E1.html) or invoke the _linux-agent-installer.sh_ script by typing `su root -c ./linux-agent-installer.sh` then proceed to building your pools.

 ### Changelog
+Version: RC2

+* Horizon Agent installer script now available
+* Domain Join via Winbind is now optional to allow domain flexibility
+* Winbind default domain flag optional (previously set to false)
+* GNOME Flashback or MATE Desktop Environment option
+* OVA RAM increased to 2GB per best practice
+* OVA CPU increased to 2 vCPU per best practice
+* SVGA properties added to VMX per best practice
+* Disable LTS Upgrade Notification
+* Some script optimizations

 Version: RC1

 * Built from Ubuntu’s mini.iso for a minimal footprint